 The Energy Savings Industry Association (ESIA) is the peak national, independent association representing and self-regulating businesses that are accredited to create and trade in energy efficiency certificates in market-based energy savings schemes in Australia.
 These activities underpin these schemes which facilitate the installation of energy efficient products and services to households and businesses.
 Schemes may also reward peak demand reduction, demand response and load shifting.
 ESIA Members represent most of the energy efficiency certificate creation market in Australia.
 Members also include product and service suppliers to accredited providers within the schemes.
 Energy savings schemes are established in Victoria, NSW, SA and the ACT.
-The ESIA also represents member interests across Australia that support energy efficiency such as the Federal Government’s Carbon Farming Initiative (which provides a limited range of energy efficiency methods) and other localised initiatives.
-The ESIA was established in 2013 (as EECCA and rebranded 3 July 2018), formed from the EECC Group which commenced in 2009 when the first energy savings schemes were established in Australia (first named EECCA and rebranded ESIA on 3 July 2018).
+The ESIA also represents member interests across Australia that support energy efficiency such as the Federal Government’s Emissions Reduction Fund and other local initiatives.
+The Association was established in 2009 when the first energy savings schemes were established in Australia (first named EECCA and rebranded ESIA on 3 July 2018).

 Membership is available to organisations that are: